Published on 2020-10-25. Modified on 2021-07-20.

 OpenBSD because it is very Unix-like and very well designed.
 The developers make great effort in doing things right, as opposed to what might be popular.
 All the OpenBSD applications and tools follow a specific set of rules in both code implementation, security, configuration and documentation, which makes OpenBSD really stand out because of the high quality.

-When the OpenBSD developers make a choice or take a stand regarding a specific issue, you can be sure it is based upon firm knowledge and uncompromising reason.
-They are very thorough and meticulous in the work they do.
+The OpenBSD developers are very thorough and meticulous in the work they do.
 You will find no hype or trends in OpenBSD.

 This is difficult to answer because it depends on your requirements and experience.
-Almost anything open source is better than Microsoft Windows!
-But are you a power user who wants great control over your operating system?
-Or are you a user who just wants a point-and-click solution?
+Almost anything open source is better than Microsoft Windows.

 I recommend that you take some time to study a bit first.
 Learn a little about the Unix philosophy and the Unix shell (perhaps get a good book) before you begin your journey.
 Even if you never need any of this it will still benefit you greatly.